Skip to main content

 resume_data["feedback"] = feedback

-await client.resume(
+await polos.resume(

 suspend_workflow_id=handle.root_workflow_id,